philschanely/scripting-p2-base/.guides/content/Coding-round-1-0a5d.md

 If you log this to the console now you should see an encrypted password that is much safer to send.

+Its time to send our first call to our application's API.
+In order to help make these calls a little more efficient, define a **global** variable called `api` (up where you declared your global template variables outside of any functions or the DRE) and assign to it `"/api/index.php/"` which is the path to the API root.
+This variable is used in all the API endpoint calls as you can see on the API Reference link provided in the Codio Toolbar.

 So now lets call our API's `auth_user` endpoint.
 See the documentation for this from the preview dropdown and copy the GET request code provided.
 Paste it inside `processLogin()`.
 Where the provided code has the `filter` property and assigns an object to it, replace that whole object with your data variable that you assigned earlier when you called `serializeData()`.
 This way you pass the provided email and password to the API as a GET request.
 Inside anonymous function assigned to the `success` property redefine the `data` parameter to be the result of `$.parseJSON(data)`.

 Now log new `data` value to the console to see the result from the server.
 A default user with email `phil@example.com` and password, `password` is provided, so if you enter these credentials you should see a valid user returned.
 Any other credentials at this point should return an invalid user object.

+So now we can check to see if the provided user is a valid one.
+Add a conditional statement that checks to see if `data.authenticated` is `true`.
+If it is then call `showMainPage()`.
+Otherwise, select and display an element in your login form that shows feedback to the user to try again with valid credentials.

+Test the application now and you should find you can log in with the demo account provided but not with any other credentials.

+Before we move on lets also store our user info for future reference in the application.
+Declare a **global** variable called `currentUser`.
+Then inside `processLogin()` in the conditional statement you created just a moment ago, before you called `showMainPage()` `assign data.user` to `currentUser`.

 # Processing Signup